Laia Costa: Personal life

-Prior to her return to Barcelona, Costa lived for several years in Brickell, the financial district of Miami, Florida, with her husband David López, CEO of a multinational retail company, whom she met during her university years.
-In May 2020, she gave birth to her first child at home.
+For six years, Costa relocated from Barcelona to Brickell, the financial district of Miami, Florida, with her husband David López because of his job at a multinational retail company.
+She met him during her university years.

+In May 2020, Costa gave birth to her first child, a girl, at home.
+In early 2024, she gave birth to a boy.

+Costa is also a certified birth doula.